sabdi21/project-2/README.md

 After searching for books, users can pin books to favorites.
 Users can remove books from the favorites page.
 As a bonus, users that dwell on the home page will be entertained with a random joke.
+Users and pinned books are saved to database.
+User profile edits as well as edits to the favorite page are automatically reflected in the database.